Goal 13: Climate Action

 By Leanne Walstow

-The United Nations has revealed the results of its extensive survey into people’s attitudes towards climate change.
+In January 2021, the United Nations has revealed the results of its extensive survey into people’s attitudes towards climate change.
 Involving over 1.2 million people from around the world, spanning all age groups and economic situations, the survey results can be read as a pretty accurate picture of global thoughts on climate.
 Here are the main take-aways from the survey...

 Almost two thirds of respondents said that they believe we are in a climate emergency, with levels of concern being highest amongst those ages 14-16 where 69% agreed with the statement.
 Interestingly, 58% of those aged over 60 also deemed us to be in a climate crisis, showing that the generational gap in attitude may not be as wide as previously thought.